timescale/docs/promscale/installation/kubernetes.md

 </highlight>

 By default, the `timescaledb-single` helm chart deploys TimescaleDB in high availability mode.
-By default, this creates three database replicas, which consumes three times the amount of disk space.
+This creates three database replicas, which consumes three times the amount of disk space.
 Each database instance mounts to its own persistent volume claim (PVC).